Life in Manchester

 A renowned area of Manchester is, of course, Media City.
 Predominantly home to what are known as ‘shiny floor’ studio productions from CBBC, BBC Sport and ITV studios.
 The iconic drama production company RED also have their home here alongside other broadcast TV companies specialising in factual TV.

-Film in its many forms are very much the fabric of Manchester night life.
-The jewel in the cities cultural crown is the recently opened arts venue HOME, known as a leader for international contemporary art, theatre and film.
+Film, in its many forms, is very much a part of the fabric of Manchester nightlife.
+The jewel in the city’s cultural crown is arts venue, HOME, known as a leader for international contemporary art, theatre and film.
 It hosts a variety of installations, dance shows and independent film festivals.
-There’s also the Printworks Imax, luxurious Everyman and several multiplexes across the city.
-Every summer Spinningfields Open-Air Cinema invites people to vote online for what they want to watch, as over 100,000 cinephiles each year flock to see releases old and new underneath the stars.

-Be sure to visit ‘The Curry Mile’ in Rusholme (past the universities up Oxford Road) for affordable, good quality Indian food.
 China Town (just off Portland Street) has a wide choice of Chinese, Thai and Japanese places to suit any budget.
-Close by, there’s also a fantastic fish & chip shop called Portland Plaice.
+Close by, there’s also a fantastic fish and chip shop called Portland Plaice.

-There’s a deep sense of pride running throughout Manchester’s live music and nightclubbing scenes, with the Warehouse Project attracting headline acts like Mura Masa, Jon Hopkins, Caribou and other big-name DJs.
+There’s a deep sense of pride running throughout Manchester’s live music and nightclubbing scenes.

-Manchester’s Gay Village caters for a vibrant LGBTQI+ scene and with four universities, Manchester has a huge student population and there are plenty of student club nights and events going on throughout the year to suit all music tastes.
-Manchester Academy 1, 2 and 3 are just a short walk from the City Centre, as are the O2 Apollo Manchester and Manchester Arena.
-Plus, venues such as Soup Kitchen, Gullivers, YES and Gorilla are the perfect places to catch the best new bands.
+Manchester Academy 1, 2 and 3 are just a short walk from the city centre, as are the O2 Apollo Manchester and Manchester Arena.
+Venues such as Soup, Gullivers, YES and Gorilla are the best places to catch the best new bands.

-Just a short walk away from our Bank Chambers building you’ll find Piccadilly Gardens – a nice spot to hang out in the sunshine between lectures.
+Just a short walk away from our Bank Chambers campus, you’ll find Piccadilly Gardens – a nice spot to hang out in the sunshine between lectures.
 A little further south, just off Canal Street, you’ll find Sackville Park, which is home to the Alan Turing memorial statue.

 Look a little further afield, and you’ll find Manchester and its surrounding areas are teeming with numerous wide-open spaces to enjoy like Heaton Park, Alexandra Park and many others.